If you get a section 21 notice

 If your landlord doesn't go to court in time

 Your landlord can’t evict you before the date your section 21 notice says you should move out.
-If you haven’t moved out by then, your landlord can go to court to evict you.
-If your landlord doesn’t go to court straight away, they can still use the section 21 notice to evict you later in your tenancy.
+If you haven’t moved out by then, your landlord can start the court process to evict you.
+If your landlord doesn’t start the court process straight away, they can still use the section 21 notice to evict you later in your tenancy.

 If you start a new tenancy agreement with your landlord, your section 21 notice won’t be valid.
 This means if your landlord still wants to evict you, they’ll need to give you a new section 21 notice.